SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

-in::event_a;          // Connect input to event a (preferred) in::event_1;          // Connect input to event b in::event_b;          // Connect input to event b (preferred) in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode
-in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on
-in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off
+in::event_a;          // Connect input to event a (preferred) in::event_1;          // Connect input to event b in::event_b;          // Connect input to event b (preferred) in::pin;              // Connect input to CCL IN0, IN1, or IN2 - and do not change pinMode (imagine using an OUTPUT to switch modes) in::input_pullup;     // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup on in::input_no_pullup;  // Connect input to CCL IN0, IN1, or IN2 - and set input, pullup off
 in::input;            // Synonym for input_no_pullup